Shardeum Documentation

 2. Node List and Cycle Chain

 In Shardeum, maintaining an up-to-date and consistent node list is fundamental.
 Each node keeps a list of every other node, known as the node list, and a history of changes made to this list, referred to as the cycle chain.
-Nodes suggest changes to the node list through signed messages called updates.
-These updates are collected and processed within the cycles.
+Nodes suggest changes to the node list through signed messages called cycle transactions.
+These changes are collected and processed within the cycles.

 However, nodes only keep a limited history of cycle records at the validator level.
 When a node syncs with the network, it first receives a snapshot of each list.
 Following this, it uses the cycle process to update the list.
 Nodes do not maintain a full history because the sync-to-snapshot process suffices.